 After three spinal fusion surgeries, my surgeon told me that my dancing career would be difficult with the limited flexibility I retained in my spine.
 Although this was difficult to hear, I also had a passion for math and science and my high school Advanced Placement Calculus teacher encouraged me to think about a career in engineering.
 I started to look into the different engineering disciplines and decided that I would attend Virginia Tech after high school to become an engineer.

 During my freshman year of college, I discovered biomedical engineering and began to discover how engineers had developed instrumentation similar to what went into my spine.
-From then on, I was determined to become a biomedical engineer and help people like me with spinal deformities.
+From then on, I was determined to become a biomedical engineer and help people like me with scoliosis.
 During college, through an essay about my scoliosis, I was able to gain a research position with a professor working on a rod-bending device for scoliosis surgery.

 Throughout college, the pain in my back kept increasing but I decided not to have another surgery because I wanted to graduate with my degree in four years.
 In 2006, I graduated from Virginia Tech with two bachelor's degrees, one in Engineering Science and Mechanics, with a concentration in Biomechanics, and a second degree in Mathematics.
 After college, I continued my quest to work on developing instrumentation to help individuals with scoliosis.
-I applied to many different spinal companies after college and was offered a position with a company that is passionate about improving the treatment of spinal deformities.
+I applied to many different spinal companies after college and was offered a position with a company that is passionate about improving the treatment of spinal abnormalities.
 Through my new job, I met many amazing spinal surgeons, including the doctor that would become my surgeon.

 A couple of years out of college, my symptoms progressed to the point where I knew I needed another surgery.
 I was only 24 years old but I was out of breath walking up a flight of stairs, my feet sometimes felt like they were numb and sometimes they felt like they were on fire!
 I didn't want to live the rest of my life like that so I made an appointment in New York City with one of the surgeons I had met through my job.